ReVaNNNNN/PartnerPick/README.md

 ## About:

 This project is created to make it easier for people to draw partners for games, plays and various other situations.
-By the way, I want to teach some interesting things :)
+By the way, I would like to learn some interesting things :)

 ## Contributing: